-The English department, led by Head of Department, Claire Rouse, is proud to provide a broad range of stimulating, inspiring and imaginative experiences both in the classroom and around the Academy.
-We explore the world of Dickensian literature and Elizabethan theatres, whilst also engaging with contemporary authors and modern play scripts.
+Throughout KS3 and KS4, we explore the world of Dickensian literature and Elizabethan theatres, whilst also engaging with contemporary authors and modern play scripts.
 The English department pride themselves on fostering a spirit of creativity within all students – whether that’s through media, creative writing, good literature or drama.

-Understanding of plays, novels, poetry and non-fiction texts
+- Understanding of plays, novels, poetry and non-fiction texts

-Learning how to structure writing
+- Learning how to structure writing

-Developing reading skills
+- Developing reading skills

-Led by Tracy Hardy, the 20 teachers in the maths department strive to deliver fun and exciting lessons in a mission to share their passion of maths with all students throughout the Academy.
-The students will enjoy studying a range of topics over a 5-year curriculum; some of which will expand their knowledge from Primary School and others that will present new and exciting areas of mathematics.
+Led by Tracy Hardy, the 20 teachers in the maths department strive to provide a curriculum that enables all students to achieve their full potential through challenging, engaging and enthusing learning opportunities.
+The students will study a range of topics over a 5-year curriculum; some of which will expand their knowledge from Primary School and others that will present new and exciting areas of mathematics.

 With such a large department there is diverse staff body who teach a variety of subjects.
 The Head of Department is supported in leading the team by five Subject Leaders and a Progress Manager.
 All of these staff members have a broad range of experiences and skills allowing for high quality leadership in a fast paced, dynamic environment.